 This is breakfast, lunch, and dinner (respectively) in Quebec French.
-These terms are different to France, where it’s petit déjeuner, déjeuner, and dîner, in that order.
+These terms are different in France, where it’s petit déjeuner, déjeuner, and dîner, in that order.

 5 à 7

-Literally “five to seven,” but said in French (even when speaking English) as “cinq à sept,” it means “happy hour.”
-Yes, happy hour is two hours here.
+Literally “five to seven,” but always said in French as “cinq à sept,” even when speaking English.
+It means “happy hour,” and yes, it is two hours here.

 Roughly the same as prix fixe: a set-price menu with just a few options for each course.

-A convenience store that sells beer and bad wine.
+A convenience store that sells everything from snacks and toiletries to beer and sub-par wine.
 If you want hard liquor, you’ll have to go to the government-owned liquor store, the SAQ.
 The SQDC is the equivalent for weed.

-A restaurant or bar patio — of which there are lots of stellar options in the city.
-(Take note: Smoking tobacco or cannabis is banned on terrasses and rooftops in Quebec.)
+A restaurant or bar patio — of which there are many standout options in the city.
+(Take note: Smoking is banned on outdoor terrasses and rooftops in Quebec.)

-Some (inaccurately) dub it Canada’s national dish, but it’s a Quebec specialty, and this is the only province where you can reliably find a good take on it.
-A classic poutine has fries and cheese curds (grated cheese is an aberration), topped with gravy.
+Some (inaccurately) dub it Canada’s national dish, but it is, without question, a Quebec specialty — and this is the only province where you can reliably find a good take on it.
+Topped with gravy, a classic poutine has fries and cheese curds (grated cheese is an aberration).
 Diners are a good place for it; they’ll usually sell options with toppings (by no means necessary) like bacon, sausage, or vegetables.

 Sugar shack (cabane à sucre)

-A restaurant typically found on a maple farm, serving ham, pancakes, eggs, and other foods meant to be doused in maple syrup.
-They’re usually open from late February through April, when maple trees are being tapped for sap.
+A restaurant typically found on a maple farm that serves ham, pancakes, eggs, and other foods meant to be doused in maple syrup.
+They’re usually open from late February through April when maple trees are tapped for sap.
 Located outside the city, the experience of rolling maple off snow alone is worth the day trip.

 Wood-fired bagels of Jewish origin, unique to Montreal.
 They are smaller than New York bagels, much less doughy, and have a hint of sweetness.
 St-Viateur Bagel and Fairmount Bagel are the two big bakeries.
 Eat them fresh or freeze them — they turn into rocks if left out for long.

-A large meat pie often cooked around Christmas season.
-It’s more of a rural Quebec specialty, and isn’t terribly common in Montreal.
+A large meat pie often cooked around the Christmas season.
+It’s more of a rural Quebec specialty and isn’t terribly common in Montreal restaurants.

-Exactly what it sounds like — pizza and spaghetti fused in one (sometimes the pasta is placed alongside the pizza though).
-This strange and tacky dish is endemic to Quebec, and is most often found at neighbourhood greasy spoons and pizzerias.
+Exactly what it sounds like — pizza and spaghetti fused into one (sometimes the pasta is placed alongside the pizza, though).
+This strange and tacky dish is endemic to Quebec and is most often found at neighbourhood greasy spoons and pizzerias.

 Not to be confused with Nashville hot chicken, this Quebec specialty consists of plain ol’ white bread with rotisserie chicken inside, topped with gravy and peas.
-Nominally a sandwich, it’s a knife-and-fork job, obviously, and is usually served at a diner or casse-croûte-style spot.
+Nominally a sandwich, it’s a knife-and-fork job and is usually served at a diner or casse-croûte-style spot.

 Follow the News

 - Keep an eye on the Eater Montreal homepage.
-New stories will usually appear near the top and flow down toward the bottom of the page as they get older.
-Also, check out our big sister, Eater.com, for US and international restaurant coverage.
+New stories will usually appear near the top and flow toward the bottom of the page as they age.
+Also, check out our big sister, Eater.com, for U.S. and international restaurant coverage.

-- Subscribe to our newsletter, which goes out once or twice weekly and includes links to top stories.
+- Subscribe to our newsletter, which goes out weekly and includes links to top stories.

 - Like us on Facebook and follow us on Instagram and Twitter for updates on where to eat in Montreal — and why it matters.